Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 HTTP 0x6d35da88 status 404 Not Found
 ```

-Rollout a restart of the BSS deployment from any other NCN (likely ncn-m002 if you're executing the ncn-m001 reboot):
+Rollout a restart of the BSS deployment from any other NCN (likely ncn-m002 if you are executing the ncn-m001 reboot):
 ```bash
 ncn-m002# kubectl -n services rollout restart deployment cray-bss deployment.apps/cray-bss restarted